BalThapa/Recipe-app_React/README.md

 # About the app.

 This is a recipe-app build using basic react.
 From which hooks, components and props are used.
 Various dependencies are installed and used as per the need.
-Methods like GET, POST are also used.
+Methods like GET, POST, DELETE are also used.
+Editing the recipe is also on the way.

 # Contents of the app.